COVID-19 FAQ for UCR Students

 Individuals experiencing respiratory illness (fever, cough, shortness of breath) or flu-like symptoms should call the following for support and guidance:

 - Visit websites for information on accessing student services.
 Updated guidance available on housing contracts and dining services.

-Academics and Research for Students
+Academics & Research for Students

 Is UCR cancelling classes?

-On campus housing and residential dining services remain open and residents can elect to remain on campus if needed.
+Select on campus housing and residential dining services remain open and residents can elect to remain on campus if needed.